 Get dressed and wait for your guests to arrive.
 Enjoy your dinner with friends and family.

-Store any leftovers you may have in the fridge or give to your loved ones to take home.
+Store any leftovers you may have in the fridge or give them to your loved ones to take home.